ajahiri/graph-implementation-DSA2020/README.md

 # graph-implementation-DSA2020
 Assignment 1 of Data Structures and Alogirthms (31251) - Graph Implementation in C++ Task is to implement a weighted, directed graph with weighted vertices in C++.

-See below:
+This repository is here as a self-reference of this assignment and useful backup.
+Assignment was part of Data Structures and Algorithms class (31251) taken in Autumn 2020.

+See below for original assessment specification and description:

 ## Overview
 Your task is to implement a directed_graph class, where each node/edge has a weight.